What is Japanese Matcha Tea?

 - Organic Hibiscus Matcha -- A refreshing beverage with Latin flair for any time of year.
 Sugimoto Tea Company’s Organic Hibiscus Matcha delivers a juicy matcha refresher that even those who claim not to like matcha will love.

-- Organic Culinary Matcha -- This premium culinary grade organic matcha is produced by family farms in Shizuoka.
-Sugimoto Tea Company’s Organic Bulk Matcha is a premium culinary grade with a rich vegetal fragrance, vibrant green color, smooth texture, and delicate aftertaste.
+- Organic Culinary Matcha -- This culinary grade organic matcha is produced by family farms in Shizuoka.
+Sugimoto Tea Company’s Organic Bulk Matcha is culinary grade with a rich vegetal fragrance, vibrant green color, smooth texture, and delicate aftertaste.

-- Uji Matcha Powder (Premium Culinary)-- Sugimoto Tea Company’s Uji Matcha is a premium culinary grade with a rich vegetal fragrance, vibrant green color, smooth texture, and delicate aftertaste.
+- Premium Culinary Matcha -- Sugimoto Tea Company’s Premium Culinary Matcha has a rich vegetal fragrance, vibrant green color, smooth texture, and delicate aftertaste.
 This is the best matcha powder for making lattes.

 - Organic Culinary Matcha Sticks -- Our convenient Organic Culinary Matcha Sticks allow you to enjoy matcha whenever, wherever.
 Whether you're running off to work, headed to the gym, escaping to the beach, or spending a day in the library, you can now bring along a full serving of organic matcha goodness with you.
 Just add the matcha to your bottle of water, shake, and enjoy!